- Home

 Contrary to popular belief, it’s never too late to learn a new language – and it’ll mean you can break down language barriers in different countries and have the opportunity to meet new people.
 Plus, learning a new language is excellent for your brain and cognition.

-If you’re not sure which language you’d like to learn, you might want to read our articles; 9 most spoken languages that are useful to learn and 6 languages that are easier for English speakers to learn.
+If you’re not sure which language you’d like to learn, you might want to read our articles: 9 most spoken languages that are useful to learn and 6 languages that are easier for English speakers to learn.

-Remember that you don’t need to go to actual lessons to learn a language; you can also use apps like Duolingo and Rosetta Stone.
+Remember, you don’t need to go to actual lessons to learn a language; you can also use apps like Duolingo and Rosetta Stone.
+Or, if you’d like something a bit more structured, you can browse the upcoming language classes on Rest Less Events.

 13. Make new friends

-It’s true that making new friends can be more difficult when you’re over a certain age – especially if you’re shy.
-But there are many excellent ways you can meet new people and form new connections.
+It’s true that making new friends can be more difficult in later life – especially if you’re shy.
+But hopefully, our articles 12 ways to make new friends and 9 different ways to meet new people can give you some helpful tips.

 14. Downsize